Paper’s the Past: HVAC/R Industry Trends and How They Affect You!

 DID YOU KNOW: 5.5% growth by 2023 translates to an industry worth more than $15 billion!

 With so much changing so quickly, everything will change.
 Regulatory efforts are being made in places where government is not regulating refrigerants and insurance, industry associations and private companies are taking an active position.
 States like California are in tune with other international countries as they deploy requirements that force the transition to next generation refrigerants.
 HFCs are gradually being phased down globally, and the industry is working to transition to better, more advanced climate technology options.
-There seems to be confusion at a federal level here in the U.S., though, but not at the business level.
-We are leading with the world’s largest next gen refrigerant plant built by Chemours deep in the heart of Texas.
+There seems to be confusion at a federal level here in the U.S., though, but not at the corporate sustainability level.
+We are leading with the world’s largest next gen refrigerant plant built by Chemours deep in the heart of Texas to decrease our environmental footprint.

 Environmental mandates do two things: